Kelcon86/Credit_Risk_Analysis/README.md

 - The overall average precision score was 99% with a recall score of 94%

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.
+The SMOTE model had the lowest balanced accuracy score at 52%.
+The Cluster Centroids and SMOTEENN models both had balanced accuracy scores of 62%, while the Naive Random Oversampling model was only slightly higher at 65%.
+Models 5 and 6 had the highest balanced accuracy scores at 79% for the Balanced Random Forest Classifier model and 93% for the Easy Ensemble AdaBoost Classifier.

 I recommend the Easy Ensemble AdaBoost Classifier for predicting credit risk for individuals.
 The model had an accuracy score of 93%, the highest of all six models I tested.